National Aeronautics and Space Administration

 Houston, Texas 77058

-PERSONAL DATA: Born in Attleboro, Massachusetts, but considers his hometown to be Randolph, Massachusetts.
+PERSONAL DATA: Born in Attleboro, Massachusetts, but considers his hometown as Randolph, Massachusetts.
 Married to the former Raynette Mahelona of Kailua, Hawaii.
 They have three children.

 ORGANIZATIONS: Society of Experimental Test Pilots, Experimental Aircraft Association, American Institute of Aeronautics and Astronautics, Tailhook Association, U.S. Navy Test Pilot School Alumni Association, Purdue University Alumni Association, University of Massachusetts Alumni Association, Save the Children.